eslint/rfcs/designs/2025-rule-tester-assertion-options/README.md

 ## Open Questions

-1. Is there a need for disabling scenarios like `valid` or `invalid`?
+~~1.
+Is there a need for disabling scenarios like `valid` or `invalid`?~~ No, unused scenarios can be omitted using empty arrays.
+If needed, this option can be added later on.
 2. Should we use constructor-based options or test method-based options?
 Do we support both?
 Or global options so it applies to all test files?
 3. ~~Should we enable the `requireMessage` and `requireLocation` options by default?
 (Breaking change)~~ No
 4. ~~Do we add a `requireMessageId` option or should we alter the `requireMessage` option to support both message and messageId assertions?~~ Just `requireMessage: boolean | 'message' | 'messageid'`